Creating and managing workflows

 To remove:

-1. Go to the flow’s Audience tab
+1. Go to the workflow’s Audience tab

 2. Find the contact in active members